peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

 Renamed to FromEFloat.
  Renamed to FromEFloat.
 * `static ERational FromInt16​(short inputInt16)`<br>
- Converts a 16-bit signed integer to an arbitrary-precision rational number.
 * `static ERational FromInt32​(int inputInt32)`<br>
- Converts a 32-bit signed integer to an arbitrary-precision rational number.
 * `static ERational FromInt64​(long inputInt64)`<br>
- Converts a 64-bit signed integer to an arbitrary-precision rational number.
 * `static ERational FromSingle​(float flt)`<br>
- Converts a 32-bit binary floating-point number to a rational number.
 * `static ERational FromString​(String str)`<br>
- Creates a rational number from a text string that represents a number.
 * `static ERational FromString​(String str,
           int offset,
           int length)`<br>
- Creates a rational number from a text string that represents a number.
 * `EInteger getDenominator()`<br>
- Gets this object's denominator.
 * `EInteger getNumerator()`<br>
- Gets this object's numerator.
 * `EInteger getUnsignedNumerator()`<br>
- Gets this object's numerator with the sign removed.
 * `int hashCode()`<br>
- Returns the hash code for this instance.
 * `boolean isFinite()`<br>
- Gets a value indicating whether this object is finite (not infinity or NaN).
 * `boolean IsInfinity()`<br>
- Gets a value indicating whether this object's value is infinity.
 * `boolean IsNaN()`<br>
- Returns whether this object is a not-a-number value.
 * `boolean isNegative()`<br>
- Gets a value indicating whether this object's value is negative (including negative zero).
 * `boolean IsNegativeInfinity()`<br>
- Returns whether this object is negative infinity.
 * `boolean IsPositiveInfinity()`<br>
- Returns whether this object is positive infinity.
 * `boolean IsQuietNaN()`<br>
- Returns whether this object is a quiet not-a-number value.
 * `boolean IsSignalingNaN()`<br>
- Returns whether this object is a signaling not-a-number value (which causes an error if the value is passed to any arithmetic operation in this class).
 * `boolean isZero()`<br>
- Gets a value indicating whether this object's value equals 0.
 * `ERational Multiply​(ERational otherValue)`<br>
- Multiplies this instance by the value of an arbitrary-precision rational number.
 * `ERational Negate()`<br>
- Returns a rational number with the same value as this one but with the sign reversed.
 * `ERational Remainder​(ERational otherValue)`<br>
- Finds the remainder that results when this instance is divided by the value of an arbitrary-precision rational number.
 * `int signum()`<br>
- Gets the sign of this rational number.
 * `ERational Subtract​(ERational otherValue)`<br>
- Subtracts an arbitrary-precision rational number from this instance.
 * `byte ToByteChecked()`<br>
- Converts this number's value to a byte (from 0 to 255) if it can fit in a byte (from 0 to 255) after truncating to an integer.
 * `byte ToByteIfExact()`<br>
- Converts this number's value to a byte (from 0 to 255) if it can fit in a byte (from 0 to 255) without rounding to a different numerical value.
 * `byte ToByteUnchecked()`<br>
- Truncates this number's value to an integer and returns the least-significant bits of its two's-complement form as a byte (from 0 to 255).
 * `double ToDouble()`<br>
- Converts this value to a 64-bit floating-point number.
 * `EDecimal ToEDecimal()`<br>
- Converts this rational number to a decimal number.
 * `EDecimal ToEDecimal​(EContext ctx)`<br>
- Converts this rational number to a decimal number and rounds the result to the given precision.
 * `EDecimal ToEDecimalExactIfPossible​(EContext ctx)`<br>
- Converts this rational number to a decimal number, but if the result would have a nonterminating decimal expansion, rounds that result to the given precision.
 * `EFloat ToEFloat()`<br>
- Converts this rational number to a binary float.
 * `EFloat ToEFloat​(EContext ctx)`<br>
- Converts this rational number to a binary float and rounds that result to the given precision.
 * `EFloat ToEFloatExactIfPossible​(EContext ctx)`<br>
- Converts this rational number to a binary float, but if the result would have a nonterminating binary expansion, rounds that result to the given precision.
 * `EInteger ToEInteger()`<br>
- Converts this value to an arbitrary-precision integer.
 * `EInteger ToEIntegerExact()`<br>
  Deprecated.
 Renamed to ToEIntegerIfExact.
  Renamed to ToEIntegerIfExact.
 * `EInteger ToEIntegerIfExact()`<br>
- Converts this value to an arbitrary-precision integer, checking whether the value is an exact integer.
 * `EDecimal ToExtendedDecimal()`<br>
  Deprecated.
 Renamed to ToEDecimal.